mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 type=service
 ...

-[MongoDB-Listener]
+[NoSQL-Listener]
 type=listener
 service=TheService
-protocol=mongodbprotocol
+protocol=nosqlprotocol
-mongodbprotocol.user=the_user
+nosqlprotocol.user=the_user
-mongodbprotocol.password=the_password
+nosqlprotocol.password=the_password
 port=17017
 ```
 The values `the_user` and `the_password` must be replaced with the
-actual credentials to be used for every MongoDB client that connects.
+actual credentials to be used for every MongoDB® client that connects.

 If MaxScale is now started, the following entry should appear in the
 log file.
 ```
-... notice : (Mongo-Listener); Listening for connections at [127.0.0.1]:17017
+... notice : (NoSQL-Listener); Listening for connections at [127.0.0.1]:17017
 ```

-## MongoDB Shell
+## MongoDB® Shell

 [The mongo Shell](https://docs.mongodb.com/manual/mongo/) is a powerful
 tool with which to access and manipulate a MongoDB database.
 It is part
-of the MongoDB package, which already for that reason alone should be
+of the MongoDB® package, which already for that reason alone should be
 installed.
 Having the native MongoDB database installed is adviseable
 anyway, as it makes it easy to ascertain whether a problem is due to
-_mongodbprotocol_ not fully implementing something or due to the API
+_nosqlprotocol_ not fully implementing something or due to the API
 not being used in the correct fashion.

-With the mongo shell, all that is needed is to invoke it with the port
+With the _mongo shell_, all that is needed is to invoke it with the port
-_mongodbprotocol_ is listening on:
+_nosqlprotocol_ is listening on:
 ```
 $ mongo --port 17017
 MongoDB shell version v4.4.1